Qiskit/qiskit/README.md

 register()
 ```

-For more details on this installation method, using environmental variables,
+For more details on installing Qiskit and for alternative methods for passing
+the IBM QX credentials, such as using environment variables, sending them
-and the old `Qconfig.py` method, see
+explicitly and support for the `Qconfig.py` method available in previous
+versions, please check
 [our Qiskit documentation](https://www.qiskit.org/documentation/).